spatialos/online-services/docs/quickstart.md

 - `gke.tf` - this instructs Terraform how to build our Kubernetes cluster.
 - `memorystore.tf` - this defines the Google MemoryStore (Redis) instance.
 - `ip.tf` - this is used to create static IP addresses for the services which need them.
+- `services.tf` - enable required Google Cloud APIs and endpoints.

 You don't need to edit any files - run `terraform init` in this directory to ensure the right plugins are installed, then run `terraform plan -out "my_plan"`.

 You'll be asked for some variables:
 - Your cloud project ID.
 Note that this is the ID, not the display name.
-- A zone; pick one from [here](https://cloud.google.com/compute/docs/regions-zones/), ensuring you pick a zone and not a region.
+- A region; pick one from [here](https://cloud.google.com/compute/docs/regions-zones/), ensuring you pick a region and not a zone (zones live within regions).
+- A zone; ensure this zone is within your chosen region.
+For example, the zone `europe-west-c` is within region `europe-west1`.
 - A name for your cluster.
 This will be used in the name of the queue, too.
 You can put whatever you like here.

 Terraform will print out a list of everything it's planning to configure for you, and store this as a file with whatever name you gave it earlier in place of `"my_plan"`.